node-saml/node-saml/README.md

 ### generateServiceProviderMetadata( decryptionCert, signingCert )

 As a convenience, the strategy object exposes a `generateServiceProviderMetadata` method which will generate a service provider metadata document suitable for supplying to an identity provider.
-This method will only work on strategies which are configured with a `callbackUrl` (since the relative path for the callback is not sufficient information to generate a complete metadata document).

 The `decryptionCert` argument should be a public certificate matching the `decryptionPvk` and is required if the strategy is configured with a `decryptionPvk`.